- Start Learning Ruby

 Using break to Exit Loops Early

-statement is a powerful tool for terminating loops before they naturally conclude.
+The break statement is a powerful tool for terminating loops before they naturally conclude.
 It allows developers to exit a loop, preventing unnecessary iterations once a certain condition is met.

 For example, consider the following code snippet: